HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Interested in getting a back-to-back comparison for installation on a Vokera boiler, and another brand?
 You can do that here.

-Or, if you want a dirt cheap price on a Worcester Bosch boiler, you can get that online within 2-minutes using BOXT, a company part owned by Bosch.
+Or, if you want a dirt cheap price on a Worcester Bosch boiler, you can get that online within 2-minutes using WarmZilla, a boiler comparison website.

 No two properties are the same.
 And, this means that even properties of a similar size may require completely different boilers.
 The type of boiler required will depend on: